Choosing a van

 Now, on to the van conversion

-If you’ve got a nice empty van and you’re ready to start building, continue on!
+Once you’ve thought these things through and you’re ready to start building, continue on!

 Continue to Sound Deadener ➟